Standard Terms of Business (Last Revised August 2019)

-- If for any reason circumstances arise that may result in a claim to our professional indemnity insurers, you give us permission to notify them.
+1.6 If for any reason circumstances arise that may result in a claim to our professional indemnity insurers, you give us your permission to notify them.

-- Our fees are calculated on the basis of time spent on your affairs, the levels of skill and responsibility involved, the importance and value of the advice provided to you, and the level of risk.
-In addition we may charge disbursements of travel, accommodation and other expenses incurred in dealing with your affairs.
+2.1 Our fees are calculated on the basis of time spent on your affairs, the levels of skill and responsibility involved, the importance and value of the advice provided to you, and the level of risk.
+In addition, we may charge disbursements of travel, accommodation and other expenses incurred in dealing with your affairs.

-- If it is necessary to carry out work outside the scope of the engagement currently in place with you, we will advise you of this in advance.
-Any additional work will involve additional fees being charged.
-We would therefore like to point out that it is in your interests to ensure that your records etc. are completed to the agreed stage.
+2.2 If it is necessary for us to carry out work outside that is the scope of the engagement currently in place with you, we will advise you of this in advance.
+Any additional work will result in additional fees being charged.
+We would therefore like to point out that it is in your interests to ensure that the information you provide us with and records etc. are completed to the agreed stage.

-- If we give you an estimate of our fees for carrying out specific work, then that estimate will not be contractually binding unless we have explicitly stated that will be the case.
+2.3 If we give you an estimate of our fees for carrying out any specific work, then that estimate will not be contractually binding unless we have explicitly stated that will be the case.

-- If we agree a fixed fee with you for providing a specific range of services this will be the subject of a separate agreement.
+2.4 If we agree a fixed fee with you for providing a specific range of services, this will be the subject of a separate agreement.
 This agreement will set out the period which the fixed fee relates to and the services covered by it.

-- Invoices are payable in full (including disbursements) in accordance with the terms set out on the invoice.
-If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.
+2.5 Where we have agreed that you will pay on an invoice rendered basis, invoices are payable in full (including disbursements) in accordance with the terms set out on the invoice.
+Any queries you have on our invoices must be notified to us within 21 days of receipt or we shall deem you to have accepted that payment is due.

-- It is our normal practice to request that clients make arrangements to pay a proportion of their fee on a monthly standing order.
-These standing orders will be applied to fees arising from work agreed in this letter of engagement for the current and ensuing years.
-Once we have been able to assess the amount of work and time involved we would be grateful if you would agree to pay an amount to us on a regular basis.
-Where a scheduled monthly payment is not made, any fees invoiced to you that are outstanding at that time will immediately become due for payment in entirety.
+2.6 Where we have agreed that you will pay us on a standing order basis, we will discuss with you separately the amount and frequency of payments.
+These standing orders will be applied to fees arising from work agreed in our letter of engagement for the current and ensuing years.
+Where a scheduled monthly payment is not made any fees invoiced to you that are outstanding at that time will immediately become due for payment in entirety.

-- Our terms relating to payment of amounts invoiced and not covered by standing orders, where appropriate, are strictly 30 days net.
-Interest and compensation for recovery costs will be charged on all overdue debts at the rate applicable under the Late Payment of Commercial Debts (Interest) Act 1998.
-We reserve the right to terminate our engagement and cease acting if payment of any fees billed is unduly delayed.
+2.8 We reserve the right to charge interest on overdue accounts at the current rate under the Late Payment of Commercial Debts (Interest) Act 1998.
+We also reserve the right to terminate our engagement and cease acting if payment of any fees billed is unduly delayed.

-- In the event that this firm ceases to act in relation to your company’s affairs you agree to meet all reasonable costs of providing information to the company’s new advisers.
+2.9 In the event that we cease to act for you then you agree to meet all reasonable costs of providing information to your new advisers.
 In particular you agree to meet these costs where we are required by law to provide information to a successor firm.

-- If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know, by telephoning Tom Houldsworth on 01724 626000.
+3.1 If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know, by telephoning Tom Houldsworth or Andrew Nicholaides on 01724 626000.

-- We undertake to look into any complaint carefully and promptly and to do all we can to explain the position to you.
-If you feel that we have given you a less than satisfactory service, we undertake to do everything reasonable to address your concerns.
-If you are still not satisfied, you may of course take up matters with the Association of Chartered Certified Accountants.
+3.2 We undertake to look into any complaint carefully and promptly and do all we can to explain the position to you.
+If we do not answer your complaint to your satisfaction you may of course take up the matter with the Association of Chartered Certified Accountants.

 - your insolvency, bankruptcy or other arrangement being reached with creditors;